LLM-based Zero-shot Triple Extraction for Automated Ontology Generation from Software Engineering Standards: Methodology

 \subsection{Building an Ontology Scaffold}

 One challenge of prompt engineering for open-source LLMs is to generate a stable format of the output.
-If the format is a simple array or JSON triplet format, the performance of the LLMs could be totally different.
+The performance of the LLMs could be totally different for different required output formats (e.g., a simple array or JSON triplet format).
 It may even decide whether the whole route will be successful or not.
-Thus, instead of relying on LLMs to generate everything, we primarily rely on the capability of LLMs to find the relations of nodes (terms).
+Thus, instead of relying on LLMs to generate everything, this study primarily relies on the capability of LLMs to find the relations of nodes (terms).
 As a result, a concept–relation graph (triples) is automatically extracted from the code text.
 This graph serves as an ontology scaffold for subsequent enrichment.

 Algorithm 1 in pseudo code describes the process of building an ontology scaffold \(G=(V, E)\) from SECEPP by processing text sentence-by-sentence.
 For each sentence \(S\), spaCy \cite{honnibal2020spacy} extracts noun phrases and verbs to form candidate entities \(P\) and relation vocabulary \(V_b\); both are cleaned and deduplicated.
 If no verb candidates exist, the sentence is saved as an orphan \(O\).
 A constrained prompt is composed with \((S, P, V_b)\); a low-temperature LLM returns JSON triples \(T\) under a dynamic token budget (calculated according to the number of terms of the sentence).
-The method strictly parses the JSON (retry up to \(k=3\)), normalizes each term, adds nodes to \(V\), and edges to \(E\).
+The method strictly parses the JSON (retry up to \(k=3\)), normalizes each term (e.g., engineers to engineer, running to run), adds nodes to \(V\), and edges to \(E\).
+The lightweight term normalization is via spaCy lemmatization (e.g., engineers → engineer), preserving acronyms/proper nouns and rejecting overly aggressive changes using a similarity threshold.
 After processing all sentences, remaining orphans are inserted into \(V\).
 The result is a low-noise scaffold ready for later typing/merging.
 Figure \ref{fig:ontology-panels} panel (d) is an exemplified scaffold generated by the automated workflow of this study.